Want to achieve more as a runner? Then, you must stop these seven common running mistakes.

 6. Skipping the gym

 Running is a great cardio workout, but to get the most out of your running (and to prevent injuries) you need to add in some strength training.
 Running places a lot of stress on your body, so your muscles need to be strong and have endurance.
-Including a couple of strength training sessions each week will not only strengthen your muscles and prevent injury, the will also make you more efficient so that you use less energy when you’re running.
+Including a couple of strength training sessions, each week will not only strengthen your muscles and prevent injury, the will also make you more efficient so that you use less energy when you’re running.
 The right kind of strength training can also help you run faster.
-Visit you’re local exercise physiologist for a suitable strength-training program for you and watch how your running improves.
+Visit you’re a local exercise physiologist for a suitable strength-training program for you and watch how your running improves.

 7. Taking anti-inflammatory drugs